comreade-123/Sui-Ai/README.md

 ## 📜 Citation

-If you use this project's code or model, please cite:
+If you find our project helpful and use the code or model from this project, please cite:

 ```bibtex
 @misc{sui2026,